 In the mid and late 1990s Nemeton was the on-line home of The Shamen.
-During the Website‘s active years it saw many Internet firsts, from the first on-line album and single releases to Webcasts and interactive interviews.
-The site disappeared in 2001 due to a server crash/hack, however, a complete back-up of the site was discovered and Nemeton has now been restored to its original 1999 state.
+During the Website's active years it saw many Internet firsts, from the first on-line album and single releases to Webcasts and interactive interviews.
+The site disappeared in 2001 due to a server crash/hack, however, a complete back-up of the site was discovered and the original 1999 Nemeton was restored.
 In addition to Nemeton, other Sean Clark/Cuttlefish sites from the era are also being uploaded as 'historical documents'.
 As of 2014 the plan is to transform the site in to an archive of 1990s UK Cyberculture.
 Keep an eye out for future updates.

 Virtual Reality was most definitely the "next big thing" in the early 1990s.
 It was high-tech, media-friendly, had counterculture associations and had spawned its own superstar - the bearded and dreadlocked Jaron Lanier.

 Resonance was a pioneering digital and internet arts group based at Derby University in the mid-1990s.
 We organised live events, "cybercaffs" and ran various on-line arts projects.
 This is a record of some of our activities.

 I'm building an archive of my early website work from between 1993 and 1999.
 These sites were created whilst I was working at Loughborough and Derby Universities and then Headland Multimedia in Nottingham.

 This is the original and 'classic' Nemeton from 1999.
 The site had been live for about four years and the content was fairly extensive with details of live events, on-line releases, and so on.
 'Lord Hempton' makes a brief appearance.